NVIDIA/NeMo/docs/source/asr/datasets.rst

        --remove_noises

    This script splits the full dataset into train, validation, test sets, and places the audio slices in the corresponding folders in the destination directory.
-One manifest is written out per set, which includes each slice's transcript, duration, and path.
+One manifest is written per set, which includes each slice's transcript, duration, and path.

    This will likely take around 20 minutes to run.
 Once finished, delete the 10 minute long ``.wav`` files.